Stephan Pastis: Pearls Before Swine

 In addition to Peanuts, Pastis drew inspiration from Dilbert.
 What worked for me personally was to study the writing of Dilbert.
 I just bought a bunch of Dilbert books and studied how to write a 3-panel strip.
 Then I showed them to a group of people who were acquaintances (but not quite friends) in order to get their honest assessment of which ones were funny and which ones weren't.
 As to the ins and outs of getting syndicated, I bought a book called Your Career in the Comics by Lee Nordling.

 Pastis drew about 200 strips for the new comic and selected 40 of the best, but fearing more rejection, let them sit on his basement counter for the next two years.
 Only in 1999, when he visited the grave of a college friend who had been a free spirit and had encouraged him to be the same, did he overcome his fear and submit the strips to three different syndicates, including United Features.
 United took the unprecedented step of first running the strips on Comics.com to gauge reader response.
 When Scott Adams, Dilberts creator, whom Pastis had never met, endorsed the strip, the response "went through the roof".

 Pastis also credits Get Fuzzy cartoonist Darby Conley with contributing to the strip's development.
-They met through their syndication attorney, and Conley taught him how to color the Sunday strips and add gray tones to the dailies.
+They met through their syndication attorney, and Conley taught him how to color the Sunday strips and add gray tones to the dailies, which people call "halftone".

 Eight months later, Pastis gleefully quit his law practice.
 He considers his dissatisfaction with law helpful insofar as "humor is a reaction to and defense against unhappiness", and wanting to leave his job gave him the impetus to create better comic strips so that he could get syndicated.

 Fifteen years later, Pearls was still one of the fastest-growing comic strips, appearing in more than 650 newspapers worldwide.
 Pastis generally works five to nine months ahead of deadline, a rarity in the world of newspaper comics.

 In June 2014, Pastis collaborated with Bill Watterson, the creator of Calvin and Hobbes, on a weeklong storyline in which a second-grade girl, Libby, wrote a few of Pastis's cartoon frames for him.
+Pastis says that collaborating with Bill Watterson is like glimpsing "Bigfoot".
 After the strips were published, Pastis revealed that the artwork for three of the strips was in fact by Watterson.
 In the last cartoon of the sequence, Libby explains to Pastis that she will not continue drawing strips, saying, "There's a magical world out there", a reference to the words Calvin speaks in the final strip of Calvin and Hobbes.